Army Materiel Command (Denmark)

-Army Materiel Command (Hærens Materielkommando), short "HMAK", was the Royal Danish Army's institution in all matters of material.
-That included supply, maintenance and production.
+Army Materiel Command (Hærens Materielkommando), short "HMAK", was the Royal Danish Army's institution in all matters of materiel, including supply, maintenance and production.
 Anything from tanks to the sunglasses of troops or which kind of chocolate is in the field rations.
-It was a Level.
-II command authority, directly under the Defence Command.
-Before the merger with the air force and navy materiel commands into the new unified Defense Materiel Service, FMT.
+It was a Level II command authority, directly under the Defence Command.
+In 2006 it was merged with the air force and navy materiel commands, creating the unified Defense Materiel Service, originally FMT and later known as FMI.

-HMAK was until its end, the oldest institution of the military of Denmark and could trace its history back to 1602.
-It was run like a modern company, with depots and workshops located all over the country.
+HMAK was until its end the oldest institution of the military of Denmark, and could trace its history back to 1602.
+It was run like a modern company, with depots and workshops all over the country.
 It employed roughly 1100 people, with 700 of them located in Hjørring.
-The central authority was located in Hjørring, it has now been taken over by the Defense Materiel Command, as its headquarters.
+The central authority, in Hjørring, became the Defense Materiel Command headquarters.

 History

-In 1596 it was thought that it would be a good idea to get an overview over all the war-material in the Kings inventory.
-So in 1597 the counting and collection in armouries began, primarily to locations in or around Copenhagen and the Kings castle.
+In 1596 it was thought that it would be a good idea to get an overview of all the war materiel in the King's inventory.
+So in 1597 the counting and collection in armouries began, primarily to locations in or around Copenhagen and the King's castle.

-In 1598 the construction of the main armoury was begun, called "Tøjhuskomplekset" (today this is known as "Tøjhusmuseet").
-Tøjhuskomplekset was to be the main armoury for storage, maintenance and production of the Kings war-material, for both the Army and Navy.
+In 1598 the construction of the main armoury, called "Tøjhuskomplekset" (now "Tøjhusmuseet"), began.
+Tøjhuskomplekset was to be the main armoury for storage, maintenance and production of the King's war materiel, for both the Army and Navy.

-Hans Kost was its first chief and he got his commission on August 18, 1602.
-This day is therefore counted as the origin of HMAK, which celebrated its 400 anniversary in August 2002.
-Tøjhuskomplekset was fully finished in 1604.
+Hans Kost became its first chief on August 18, 1602; this day is counted as the origin of HMAK, which celebrated its 400th anniversary in August 2002.
+Tøjhuskomplekset was completed in 1604.

-From 1615 the Artillery-corps handled the administration of the armies material needs.
-From 1675 the engineers-corps also took some part in this.
-This worked all the way to 1762, after which a lot of smaller more specified branches took administration of their respective areas.
+From 1615 the artillery corps handled the administration of the armies materiel needs.
+From 1675 the engineer corps also took some part in this.
+In 1762 a lot of smaller, more specific, branches took administration of their respective areas.